 How to Sanitize a Grill after Mice Infestation?

 When cleaning your grill, sanitizing it is the most important part of the cleaning process.
-You can use various food grade chemicals to sanitize a grill after mice poop.
+You can use various food grade chemicals to disinfect mouse poop in bottom of grill.

 Make bleach solution fresh before use.